How we measure impact

 Impact is not binary

 Impact cannot be classified with a simple ‘yes’ or ‘no’.
-Impact is a spectrum, and there are different dimensions to it.
-This reflects the intricate and complex nature of social and environmental problems that require bespoke solutions and approaches.
+Impact is a spectrum, with different dimensions.
+This reflects the intricate nature of social and environmental problems, which require bespoke solutions and approaches.

 Impact is made not found